 Question 25: What is an “Autonumber” in Salesforce?

-Answer: An “Autonumber” in Salesforce is a system-generated sequence number that uses a display format defines by a user.
+Answer: An “Autonumber” in Salesforce is a system-generated sequence number that uses a display format defined by a user.
 The system automatically increments the number for each new record.

 You can’t use “Autonumber” to count records that meet certain conditions.
 E.g., “Autonumber” won’t work for you if you want to count records that contain specific values in certain fields.
 The system will keep counting irrespective of the type of record.